Classic Artichoke Francese: The Ultimate Guide to the Elegant Italian-American Dish

 Ingredient Focus: Best Artichoke Hearts for Francese

-Before cooking, thoroughly drain and pat dry the artichoke hearts to remove excess moisture.
-This step is critical because moisture prevents the batter from adhering properly, which affects the crispness and even cooking of your Francese.
+Before cooking, drain the artichoke hearts thoroughly and pat them completely dry with paper towels.
+This step is critical because surface moisture prevents the batter from adhering properly, which compromises both the crispness and the even browning of the exterior.

 FAQ: Troubleshooting and Elegant Pairings